-Background: Born in Melbourne in 1947, I grew up a country boy.
+Background: Born in Melbourne in 1947, I grew up however as a country boy.
 My mother and engineer father moved to a butter factory at Walwa on the Victorian side of the Murray River, rode my bike to State School in NSW and took the school bus to high school in Corryong.
 I was always a ‘photographer’, I started the school Camera Club, so when I was accepted into Photography School, my parents moved to Melbourne with my brother and sister.
 I graduated from the Advertising and Illustrative Photography course at RMIT University majoring in photo-journalism.
-My final year folio was a 16mm documentary on disabled kids putting on a concert.
-I started work as an independent stills photographer in the late 1970’s, then got seduced into advertising ending as a television producer at Clemenger-BBDO Melbourne.
+My final year folio was a 16mm documentary on disabled kids putting on a concert in 1967.
+I started work as an independent stills photographer in late 1960’s, then got seduced into advertising (I was broke) in 1969 ending as a television producer at Clemenger-BBDO Melbourne.

 I helped start the Melbourne Filmmakers Co-op, working as ‘the manager’.
 I joined the board of Open Channel in its push to be the Melbourne community TV channel.
 In my ‘spare’ time, I became the Technical Editor and industry writer for Cinema Papers magazine for twelve years.
 I’ve worked in production on TV series and features, special effects and computer video graphics.
 I owned one of the early desktop graphic systems (Innovion) that I used for special effects tests.
 I swapped writing for Cinema Papers magazine to become Editor of Australian MultiMedia Magazine for a small Melbourne publisher and revamped the magazine to make it more like WIRED which had just launched.
 After two issues it was bought by Matt Handbury of Murdoch Magazines who moved me and the editorial team to Sydney.
 It was clearly ahead of its time but very exciting and inevitably closed, but I stayed on as Murdoch Magazines web consultant to their many publications.
 (There’s an older html website backstage with some of that early stuff here. ) A 2005 artifact!
 Some links even still work.